-The Access Gateway Appliance requires the following hardware:

-- □ 4 GB RAM.

-- □ Dual CPU or Core (3.0 GHz or comparable chip).

-- □ 100 GB hard disk.
+Γhe Access Gateway Appliance requires the following hardware: 4 GB RAM.
+Dual CPU or Core (3.0 GHz or comparable chip).
+100 GB hard disk.
 This amount is recommended to ensure ample space for logging in a production environment.
 This disk space must be local and not remote.

-A static IP address for your Access Gateway server and an assigned DNS name (host name and domain name)

-For a list of hardware that is supported by SLES 11 for x86-32 and x86-64 hardware, see the YES CERTIFIED Bulletin (http://developer.novell.com/yessearch/Search.jsp), and search for SLES 11 and your other hardware requirements.

-The Access Gateway Appliance has no software requirements.
-The installation program re-images the hard drive, embeds the Linux operating system, then configures the embedded operating system for optimal performance.

-For installation instructions, see Chapter 6, "Installing the Linux Access Gateway Appliance," on page 67.

-3.6.2 Linux Access Gateway Service Requirements

-The Linux Access Gateway Service is installed on an existing Linux system.
-This machine must meet the following requirements:

-- □ SLES 11 or SLES 11 SP1, 64-bit operating system on x86-64 hardware. - Because of library update conflicts, you cannot install Access Manager on a Linux User Management machine. - $\Box 4 \text{ GB RAM.}$ - Dual CPU or Core (3.0 GHz or comparable chip).
+A static IP address for your Access Gateway server and an assigned DNS name (host name and domain name) CER a list of hardware that is supported by SLES 11 for x86-32 and x86-64 hardware, see the YES RTIFIED Bulletin (http://developer.novell.com/yessearch/Search.jsp), and search for SLES 11 and r other hardware requirements. the l Access Gateway Appliance has no software requirements.
+The installation program re-images hard drive, embeds the Linux operating system, then configures the embedded operating system optimal performance. installation instructions, see Chapter 5, "Installing the Linux Access Gateway Appliance," on e 61.
+Lin nux Access Gateway Service Requirements Linux Access Gateway Service is installed on an existing Linux system.
+This machine must meet following requirements: SLES 11 SP1 or SP2, 64-bit operating system on x86-64 hardware.
+NOTE: For the SLES 11 platform, make sure you have the latest security patches and the openssl version is openssl-0.9.8h.
+To confirm the version of openssl in your system, run the rpm -qa grep openssl command .
+Because of library update conflicts, you cannot install Access Manager on a Linux User Management machine.
+4 GB RAM.

-- □ 2 to10 GB per reverse proxy that requires caching and for log files.
-The amount varies with rollover options and logging level that you configure. - Configured with a static IP address and a DNS name.
+Dual CPU or Core (3.0 GHz or comparable chip).
+2 to 10 GB per reverse proxy that requires caching and for log files.
+The amount varies with rollover options and logging level that you configure.
+Configured with a static IP address and a DNS name.
 The ActiveMQ module of the Access Gateway Service must be able to resolve the machine's IP address to a DNS name.
-If the module can't resolve the IP address, the module fails to start. - □ Other Access Manager components should not be installed on the same machine.
+If the module can't resolve the IP address, the module fails to start.
+Other Access Manager components should not be installed on the same machine.

-3.6.3 Windows Access Gateway Service Requirements
+2.6.3 Windows Access Gateway Service Requirements